-'Nava' means nine and 'Ratri' means nights, a festival celebrated for nine nights and 10 days.
-The 10th day is called Dusshera (or dussera or also as Vijayadashami).
+'Nava' means nine, and 'Ratri' means nights, a festival celebrated for nine nights and ten days.
+The 10th day is called Dusshera (or dussera also as Vijayadashami).
 This festival begins on the first day of Ashwin shukla-paksha (1st day of the bright fortnight of lunar month Ashwin).
 We call this Sharadiya Navratri, Durga Navratri, Karthik Navratri, Asoj Navratri, which is different from Baisakhi Navratri, which happens in the month of April.

-Every night of the festival a new avatar (or cosmic form) of Durga is worshipped.
-Devotees fast during the day, offer different pujas, read texts such as Durga Saptashati, Lalitashasranama and others that praise the valor and describe the beauty of the Goddess.
+Every night of the festival, a new avatar (or cosmic form) of Durga is worshipped.
+Devotees fast during the day, offer different pujas, and read texts such as Durga Saptashati, Lalitashasranama, and others that praise the valor and describe the beauty of the Goddess.

-Since I come from the Konkan coast, at all Devi temples anna-dana (distribution of cooked food) is a common feature.
-Similar to puja celebrations in West Bengal, clay idol of the Devi is worshipped mainly in the form of Sharada (Goddess of Knowledge).
+Since I come from the Konkan coast, at all Devi temples, anna-dana (distribution of cooked food) is a common feature.
+Similar to puja celebrations in West Bengal, the clay idol of the Devi is worshipped mainly in the form of Sharada (Goddess of Knowledge).

-Most of the times winter break at schools coincide with this festival.
-Given this convenience family get-togethers are very common.
-Variety of food and snacks are prepared from breakfast to dinner, and everyone has a gala time.
-The delicacies prepared are usually first offered as bhog, naivedyam to the Goddess and therefore the menu is planned in accordance to its importance to the festival.
+Most of the time winter break at schools coincides with this festival.
+Given this convenience, family get-togethers are very common.
+A variety of food and snacks are prepared from breakfast to dinner, and everyone has a gala time.
+The delicacies prepared are usually first offered as bhog, and naivedyam to the Goddess, and therefore, the menu is planned in accordance with its importance to the festival.

-I have put together a list of main Deities for each day, the main ingredient used in each day's bhog or navratri recipes main ingredient and its importance according to scriptures.
-Along with the list you can also find list of recipes from my blog that you may prepare during the festival.
+I have put together a list of the main Deities for each day, the main ingredient used in each day's bhog or Navratri recipes main ingredient and its importance according to the scriptures.
+Along with the list, you can also find a list of recipes from my blog that you may prepare during the festival.
 Hope you all have a great time this Navaratri with your family and friends!

-Importance or Significance of Navratri 9 Days :
+Importance or Significance of 9 days of Navratri :

 Goddess Shailputri (daughter of the mountain) is the deity of worship on the first day of Navaratri.
 By offering ghee or bhog prepared in ghee, devotees are believed to be blessed with good health.

 Maa Chandraghanta is worshiped on the third day of this auspicious festival.
-Chandraghanta mean half-moon shaped like a bell - Maa is believed to adorn a half-moon as jewel in her forehead.
+Chandraghanta means half-moon shaped like a bell - Maa is believed to adorn a half-moon as the jewel in her forehead.
 Devotees of Maa Chandraghanta are absolved of all sins & mental stress and filled with courage.
-On this day offer naivedyam prepared using milk.
+On this day, offer naivedyam prepared using milk.

-On fifth day of navratra, Skandmata - meaning the mother of Skanda, is worshiped by offering delicacies prepared using bananas.
+On the fifth day of Navratri, Skandmata - meaning the mother of Skanda, is worshiped by offering delicacies prepared using bananas.
 She blesses her devotees with salvation and prosperity.

-Daughter of Katyayana i.e., Maa Katyayani is worshiped on sixth day of navaratri.
+The daughter of Katyayana i.e., Maa Katyayani is worshiped on the sixth day of navaratri.
 Devotees who offer honey or naivedyam prepared with honey are blessed with good looks.

-On the eight day of navratri, also called as ashtami or durgaashtami Maa Mahagauri is worshiped.
+On the eighth day of Navratri, also called as ashtami or durgaashtami Maa Mahagauri is worshiped.
 Devotees can seek her blessings by offering coconut or bhog prepared using coconut.
-Goddess blesses devotees with health and prosperity and fulfills all thier wishes.
+Goddess blesses devotees with health and prosperity and fulfills all their wishes.